franyeex/franyeex/README.md

 JavaScript enjoyer since 2019
 -----------------------------

-I started with JavaScript in 2020 coding bots of discord, very basic but I liked 'em, then I got interested in python and batch, and now, I'm learning C++
+I started with JavaScript in 2020 coding bots of discord, very basic but I liked 'em, then I got interested in python and batch, and now, I'm learning C++.
+Currently I'm learning C++ while coding some discord bots to entertain myself.

 *   🌍  I'm based in Spain
 *   ✉️  You can contact me at [frannna30@gmail.com](mailto:frannna30@gmail.com)